cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-2.md

 layout: post
 toc: false
 comments: true
-description: This post covers how to set up a video player in Unity.
+description: This post covers how to set up a video player and webcam in Unity.
 We'll be using the video player to check the accuracy of the PoseNet model.
 categories: [unity,barracuda,tutorial]
 hide: false
 permalink: /:title/